zixipay/zixipay.github.io/rest-api.md

 * All endpoints return a JSON object.
 * All API endpoints are accessible by HTTP `POST` method.
 * For `POST` endpoints, the parameters must be sent as `request body`.
-* HTTP header `Content-Type` should be explicitly set as `application/x-www-form-urlencoded`.
+* HTTP header `Content-Type` should be explicitly set to `application/x-www-form-urlencoded`.
+Please note that some libraries like **cURL** sets the `Content-Type` header to `application/x-www-form-urlencoded` by default when doing HTTP POST but others might not and therefore has to be set manually.
 * Parameters may be sent in any order.
 * `gzip` is enabled on all endpoints and is recommended to be used on the client side.
 * All endpoints are authenticated and require 3 mandatory parameters (`uid`, `ts` and `sig`).
 Details in the [Endpoint security](#endpoints-security) section.